medlmobileenterprises/slate/source/includes/_data-models.md

 ## Reported

-This is the object representation of Blocks stored in the database between two Users.
+This is the represntation of the `Report` object in the database.
-Expected to be created for a user as soon they are registered with our app.

 > The following samples represent examples of all the possible fields that could be returned.
 Excluded fields will be those that will never be returned in a response and left only to the server/database.
 Also note that not all fields will always be included in a response.